 Frances only had one thing on her mind – study and make it into one of the UK’s elite schools.
-But when she finds out her friend Aled is the mysterious voice behind her all-time favourite podcast she find a new sort of friendship in Aled and Universe City.
-But when it goes viral everything comes crashing down and Frances has to confront her past.
+But when she finds out her friend Aled is the mysterious voice behind her all-time favourite podcast she finds a new sort of friendship in Aled and Universe City.
+But when it goes viral everything comes crashing down, and Frances has to confront her past.

-The supporting cast were also just as amazing.
-They all had their own complex inner lives.
+The supporting cast was also just as fantastic.
+They all had their own complicated inner lives.
 From Aled’s family dynamic to his relationship with Daniel.
-I also appreciate Alice for explictly mentioning their sexulaity, and doing into detail about what one meant, and the characters explicitly call themselves, bisexual, demisexual and gay.
-And I’m glad it’s actually incorporated into the novel – rather than the author just mentioning it after the book has been published.
-It’s just little things like that which can help diversify YA.
+I also appreciate Alice for explicitly mentioning their sexuality, and doing into detail about what one meant, and the characters expressly call themselves, bisexual, demisexual and gay.

-Radio Silence is obviously influenced by internet culture and fandoms and, more importantly, inspired by Welcome to Night Vale (if you haven’t listening to it, I recommend you do, it’s amazing).
+Radio Silence is obviously influenced by internet culture and fandoms and, more importantly, inspired by Welcome to Night Vale (if you haven’t listened to it, I recommend you do, it’s fantastic).
 And I liked that it showed the dark side of the internet fandom, and delves into the problems that arise from fandom.
 Theories and stuff are fun to make but when it spills into real life that’s when it becomes an issue.
 I feel like some people can go too far.
-Many people who are highly obsessed with their OTP do sometimes overstep in some occasions. (*cough cough* Larry and Destiel to name a few *cough cough*) There’s nothing wrong with shipping real people but the issues comes from going so far that you take any piece of interaction to prove that these two actors are in love like their characters, despite them being in relationships.
+Many people who are highly obsessed with their OTP do sometimes overstep on some occasions.
+There’s nothing wrong with shipping people but the issues comes from going so far that you take any piece of interaction to prove that these two actors are in love like their characters, despite them being in relationships.

 Kindle Edition, 400 pages